CalumRiot/Adventure-Game-JS/README.md

 ## Programmes and Libraries Used

-* Balsamig - Used to create a framework & layout for the site.
+* Balsamiq - Used to create a framework & layout for the site.

 * Chrome Devtools - Used for debugging, Checking website on various screen sizes and to ensure code was functioning as expected.